-- 1. Minimum lot area: one acre or more. - 2.
+- 1. Minimum lot area 15,000 square feet or more. - 2.
 Minimum heated floor area per dwelling unit: 1,800 square feet for single story; minimum building footprint for two or more story dwellings shall be 1,180 square feet. - 3.
 Minimum street frontage: 100 feet for non-cul-de-sac lots; 35 feet for cul-de-sac lots. - 4.
 Minimum lot width: 100 feet as measured at building line. - 5.
 Minimum front yard: 50 feet. - 6.
 Minimum side yard: 25 feet. - 7.
 Minimum rear yard: 50 feet. - 8.
 Maximum building height: 35feet. - 9.
 Maximum lot coverage by impervious surface: 25 percent. - 10.
 All dwellings shall be provided with a paved driveway accommodating a minimum of two automobiles and a garage or carport for a minimum of two automobiles. - 11.
 100-year Floodplain.
 No permanent structure shall be constructed within the boundary of the 100-year floodplain unless the structure meets minimum floodplain ordinance requirements as established in Chapter 38, Flood Control, of the Bloomingdale Code of Ordinances.

+Lot size requirements shall not be required of lots originally laid out in the original map of Bloomingdale Pierce tract.
+Map located at City Hall.
 However, as part of the development plan, the city council may require any other development standards which are required for residential districts which are contained within the Unified Development ordinance.